xtreme3d/xtreme3d/README.md

 * Lines and curves rendering
 * Discrete LOD system
 * Offscreen rendering via p-buffers
-* Built-in game-oriented collision system (DCE, FPSManager)
+* Built-in game-oriented collision systems (DCE, FPSManager)
 * Octree and quadtree to speed-up rendering and collision tests
 * Loading resources from Quake 2 PAK archives
 * + a lot more